More about #NeverOK

 #NeverOK is all about doing the right thing and being a good member of a caring community.

-How do I intervene if I see troubling behaviour?
+How can I be an active bystander if I see troubling behaviour?

 Keep these methods in mind if you're considering intervening in a situation: